Harman1010/Projects/README.md

 # Projects
 📞 Telco Customer Churn Prediction

 A machine learning project that predicts whether a telecom customer will churn and explains why using SHAP values.
-The model is deployed using a simple Gradio interface.
+The model is deployed using Gradio at Hugging Face Spaces and with API using FastAPI.

 🚀 Features